mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 *Where* was your data collected?

-**"Where"** is often overlooked.
-The classic example of **where** being a problem is when you consider community polling.
+The classic example of **Where** being a problem is when you consider community polling.
 You are sent to the local supermarket to gather people's opinions on their political views.
 Was the supermarket you work at in a poor, middle, or affluent neighborhood.
 Where were the interviews done with mostly men or women shoppers?

 This type of bias is amusingly called *Convenience Bias*.
 Did you visit the supermarket that was conveniently in your area?